Druckansicht der Internetadresse:

 SolKubiM

-SolKubiM - Solebasierte Kultivierungssysteme für binnenländische Makro- und Mikroalgen
+SolKubiM - Solebasierte Kultivierungssysteme für binnenländische Makro- und Mikroalgen (brine-based systems for inland macro and microalgae cultivation)

 The project aims to establish an innovative, brine-operated aquaculture facility for the land-based production of high-quality algae biomass at the thermal spa site in Bad Saarow, Germany.
 By integrating algae cultivation systems into the brine cycle, using naturally occurring and thermally treated deep brine, the project introduces a novel, energy-efficient, and sustainable approach to industrial algae production inland, enabling the development of diverse downstream applications (e.g. cosmetics, food, feed) with potential economic benefits for rural areas.